deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 we are introducing "Instant onboarding" with [chatmail servers](/en/chatmail). to guarantee a reliable, secure and fast messaging experience, including instant notifications for incoming messages on Android and iOS phones.

-You provide a self-chosen name and maybe an avatar picture, and then hit "Agree and continue" to create your chat profile and see your initial chatlist after a second or two.
+You just provide a self-chosen name and maybe an avatar picture, and then hit "Agree and continue" to create your chat profile.
-You can now securely chat with anyone else even if they have a chat profile using a different chatmail or e-mail server.

 ## How to get securely into contact with another Delta Chat user?

 When using default onboarding with [chatmail servers](/en/chatmail) you can only send out end-to-end encrypted messages.
-Even if you are using a classic e-mail server it is highly recommended to setup initial contact using one of the following secure methods, because they result in "guaranteed end-to-end encryption" which is safe against compromised servers or networks.
+Even if you are using a classic e-mail server we recommend to setup a secure chat by

-You can establish encrypted chats by:

 - adding a new contact through a QR code scan;